 Check out our free candidate experience survey template today.

 Onboarding introduces a new hire to their colleagues, their role, expectations, and available resources and embeds them into your company culture.
 It’s important to find out what your new hires think of their “ramp time” by using onboarding surveys.
 Gather first impressions from day one, then regularly perform surveys once new hires have had a chance to settle in and form their opinions.
 The onboarding experience sets the tone for the whole employee journey, and it’s strongly linked with important employee experience and engagement KPIs.

 Training sessions are crucial to a successful onboarding process, but they’re also important milestones during the development and retention stages.
 Gathering data before and after every training event during the lifecycle will map an individual’s growth and highlight where the organisation could enhance learning and development more efficiently.

-More regular reviews – pulse surveys every three to six months – and “performance conversations” with managers are becoming the new normal.
+More regular reviews – pulse surveys every three to six months – and “performance management conversations” with managers are becoming the new normal.
 Specific metrics could be included in performance review feedback, or the focus could be on developing “soft skills” like how an employee interacts with colleagues.

 Manager and employee performance reviews can reveal only part of the picture of how an employee functions in your organisation.
 Also known as multi-rater feedback assessments, 360 reviews include appraisals by a senior, a junior, and a peer, as well as a self-assessment.
 Because they’re anonymous, 360 reviewers are more likely to say what they really think.
-That said, they are best used only for team development, not to rate and reward individual performance.
+That said, they are best used only for team and professional development, not to rate and reward individual performance.

 Pay and benefits optimisation surveys